ahmediftiak/VocaOrder/README.md

 # VocaOrder

-A full stack web application starter template for building projects with React, Express.js, and Sequelize.js
+A full stack interactive vocal web application site allows the user to order/recommend food through conversations.
+Users will be able to see the menus of foods based on their taste

 **Current version:** 2022.2 (Oct 2022)